 Esteban J. Quiñones

 - Design and implementation of experimental and quasi-experimental evaluations and observational research

 - Design and implementation of surveys

-- Development and labor economics, international development, and demography
+- Development and labor economics, food security and poverty

 - International Research

 - Social Protection